 Well, you are in the right place.
-Join our conversation by becoming a guest blogger and help build this teaching resource for American literary studies.
+Join our conversation by becoming a guest contributor and help build this teaching resource for American literary studies.
 Check out what others have contributed below.
 As you can see, there are a range of focuses and concerns addressed in the posts.
 What do you do in the classroom?
 Which texts are important to you?
 How do your students respond?

 If you would like to share with this growing teaching community, send an email to teachingPALS at gmail dot com telling us what you would like to contribute.

 Tiffany Austin pushes students through their discomfort with ambiguity in Irreverently Teaching Junot Diaz’s This Is How You Lose Her.

 Naomi Clark catalogues some of her go to pieces for exploring race and rhetoric in the classroom in Teaching Resources for Talking about Race in a “Post-Truth” Era.

 Kelli Hansen provides us with valuable insights from her experience as a librarian in Collaborating with Your Special Collections Librarian.